-Jennifer Holladay – Executive Director, Portfolio Management
+Jennifer Holladay – Associate Chief, Portfolio Management

-Jennifer is the Executive Director of the Portfolio Management Team.
+Jennifer is the Associate Chief of the Portfolio Management Team.
 Jennifer has been a member of Team DPS since 2014, serving as director of school development and support and leading authorizing practices for new charter and district-managed schools.
 Prior to joining DPS, she worked in Adams 14 and served as the board chair of Highline Academy Charter School.
 She spent nearly 15 years at a national civil rights organization, the Southern Poverty Law Center, where she served as education director and later as the senior adviser for strategic affairs.
 She is mom to one daughter, Zoe, who is being served successfully by a DPS innovation school.

 (720) 423-3709 | Jennifer_Holladay@dpsk12.org